NCAR/DART/guide/quickbuild.rst

    CONVERTER=MADIS
    LOCATION=threed_sphere

-The model/observation convertery directory will be searched for .f90 files.
+The model/observation converter directory will be searched for .f90 files.

 *Additionally* any .f90 files in the work directory where you are running ``quickbuild.sh`` will be added to the list of source files. .f90 files in